bohnertchris/experience-manager-htl.en/help/using/expression-language.md

 <p>${currentPage.isLocked ? "page is locked" : "page can be edited"}</p>
 ```

+>[!TIP]
+>
-An important note, since colon characters are also permitted in identifiers, it is best to separate the ternary operators with a white space to provide clarity to the parser:
+>Since colon characters are also permitted in identifiers, it is best to separate the ternary operators with a white space to provide clarity to the parser:

 ```xml
 <p>${properties.showDescription ? properties.jcr:description : properties.jcr:title}</p>